InjectiveLabs/docs/source/includes/_insurancerpc.md

 ## Funds

-Funds lists all insurance funds.
+Get all the insurance funds.

 ### Request Parameters
 > Request Example: